Verizon Acquisitions & Mergers

 The deal presaged the launching of Verizon’s Oath subsidiary to house its expanded digital media umbrella.
 And it underscored Verizon's adaptability amidst the tech ecosystem's blurring boundaries.

-Augmenting its portfolio of automotive and fleet solutions, Verizon in 2016 acquired Fleetmatics, a pioneer in GPS-enabled tracking and management of mobile workforces, for $2.4 billion.
+Verizon in 2016 acquired Fleetmatics, a GPS-enabled tracking and workforce software solution, for $2.4 billion.

 Fleetmatics stood among the vanguard of software platforms capitalizing on ubiquitous connectivity and sensor instrumentation of on-the-go vehicles.